Skip to main content

 Dredging is a regulated activity.
 In most cases there are conditions or rules within an authorisation which must be complied with.

-There are some activities you can do to reduce the risk of flooding or increased resilience and recovery from flooding on a river where no authorisation is required, such as clearing debris, vegetation, and maintaining man-made ditches.
+There are some activities you can do to reduce the risk of flooding or increase resilience and recovery from flooding on a river where no authorisation is required, such as clearing debris, vegetation, and maintaining man-made ditches.
 There are also some small-scale sediment removal/dredging activities which are subject to General Binding Rules (GBRs), such as removing sediment from within ten metres of a culvert, where a set of rules must be followed, but no application is required.

 Where written application for authorisation is required, we will assess the risk of impacts to the water environment and ensure that appropriate mitigation measures are deployed to prevent pollution.